neoclide/coc-tsserver/Readme.md

 - `tsserver.disableAutomaticTypeAcquisition`:Disable download of typings,
   default: `false`
 - `tsserver.useBatchedBufferSync`: use batched buffer synchronize support, default: `true`
+- `tsserver.enableTracing`: Enables tracing TS server performance to a directory.
+These trace files can be used to diagnose TS Server performance issues.
+The log may contain file paths, source code, and other potentially sensitive information from your project, default: `false`
 - `typescript.updateImportsOnFileMove.enable`:Enable update imports on file
   move., default: `true`
 - `typescript.implementationsCodeLens.enable`:Enable codeLens for